How the National Import Reliefs Unit (NIRU) controls imports on certain goods from outside the EU and what tax and duty reliefs may apply.

 - The importer is responsible for accounting for the import.
 Goods must be re-exported using CPC 3151000.

-- After the time allowed (normally six months) for the processing / repair to be completed, the goods should be accounted for by sending a Bill of Discharge (also known as a Return) (C99) to NIRU showing proof that the goods have been correctly re-exported.
-The Bill of Discharge must give the Export Entry details including the EPU, Entry Number and date.
+- After the time allowed (normally 6 months) for the processing or repair to be completed, the goods should be accounted for by sending a Bill of Discharge (also known as a Return) (BOD3) to NIRU showing proof that the goods have been correctly re-exported or declared to free circulation.
+The Bill of Discharge must give the Export Entry details including the Entry Processing Unit (EPU), Entry Number and date.
 This information should be provided by the Agent who shipped the goods for you.

-NIRU control of IP using a Simplified Authorisation
+NIRU control of IP using an Authorisation by Declaration

-- you can download the IP Bill of Discharge form C99 and send it to NIRU by post, fax or email.
+- you can download the IP Bill of Discharge form BOD3 and send it to NIRU by post, fax or email

 Onward Supply Relief